-Secondary Market Transactions: For the purpose herein, Secondary Market Transactions are purchases or sales of private equity related interests in which one or more of the original parties investors divests (or has divested).
+Secondary Market Transactions: For the purpose herein, Secondary Market Transactions are purchases or sales of private equity related interests in which one or more of the original investors divests.
 Such private equity interests may involve a single interest or pools of interests.
-Pools may be diversified (greater than three four or more interests in a single transaction) or non-diversified (three or less interests in a single transaction).
+Pools may be diversified (four or more interests in a single transaction) or non-diversified (three or less interests in a single transaction).